dimitrymindlin/Dialogue-XAI-APP/data/study_pages/01_study_intro_2.md

 answered by techniques from explainable AI.
 Feel free to provide your own questions if you can't find it in the provided collection.

+### Phase 2: Classifying Applicants

+In the second phase you will see new applicants, and you will be asked to guess how the model would decide for them.

+### Phase 3: Final Questionaire

+In the final questionaire, we will ask you some questions about your experience with the study.
+We are interested
 ### Phase 2: Reflection about Model Behaviour

 In the second phase you will be asked to reflect on the model behavior and answer some questions about it.